RSS

 Merge RSS Feeds with the RSS API

-Retrieve multiple RSS feeds and return a merged array of items sorted by date See docs
+Retrieve multiple RSS feeds and return a merged array of items sorted by date See documentation

 Try it